M220/noted/README.md

 # Noted!

 A simple notes and todo app, written with Flutter.
+This app is written mostly with Android platform in mind as I don't have acces to a mac, and I also only use windows for testing purposes.
+Although the app should at least compile for other platforms as well, including Linux, Mac OS, Windows, Web and IOS.

 TODO:
 - ~~Change the settings page's Dropdowns to Material Alert Dialogs~~